ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 \]

 The ACE framework is used to ensure authentication and authorization of the Administrator (client) at the Group Manager (resource server).
-In order to achieve communication security, proof-of-possession and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{I-D.ietf-ace-oscore-profile}}{{I-D.ietf-ace-dtls-authorize}}.
-These include also possible forthcoming transport profiles that comply with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.
+In order to achieve communication security, proof-of-possession and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{RFC9202}}{{RFC9203}}.
+These include also possible forthcoming transport profiles that comply with the requirements in Appendix C of {{RFC9200}}.

 ## Terminology ## {#terminology}